 12 Reasons Why We Love Canada

-Even though we spent this Canada Day away from Canada, our love for this country has not diminished.
+Even though we have spent the last few years away from Canada, our love for this country has not diminished.
 In fact, it may have even grown stronger.
 They say, absence makes the heart grow fonder.
 And guess what?
 Being away from Canada, sure makes us miss it more than we ever thought possible.
-So, to celebrate this arguably best day of the year, we have compiled a list of 12 reasons why we love Canada so much.
+We have compiled a list of 12 reasons why we love Canada so much.
 Here it goes:

 Canada has some of the world’s most amazing cities.
 The most obvious ones come to mind: Toronto, Vancouver, Montreal.
 But there are plenty of others that we love.
 We’re partial to Winnipeg where our son was born and where we have spent countless winters fighting the elements and many summers swatting at mosquitoes.
 But what doesn’t kill you, only makes you stronger!
 We also fell head over heels for Halifax, where you can hike in the middle of the city and still somehow completely get lost in nature.

 It’s a running joke in the world that Canadians are nice, maybe even too nice.
 That we say “sorry” all the time (which we do).
 Sorry about that!
 But being away from Canada, we have learned, that this is in fact 100% true.
 There may be plenty of nice people out there in the world, but none rival the niceness of Canadians.
 We hear this everywhere we go.
 The Canadian population may be small, but our reputation precedes us.
 Our Canadianess has saved us many a time in our travels and expat life.
 Rules may have been bent to help us out.
 Some red carpets may have been rolled out for us from time to time.
 Basically, karma is real and it pays to be nice.
 We’ve felt the love for Canadians wherever we go.